acend/container-basics-training/content/en/docs/08.0 /_index.en.md

 **Note:** Do not forget to remove the existing instance of the apache-php container.

+{{% alert title="Note for play-with-docker.com" color="warning" %}}
-**Note for play-with-docker.com:** This is not possible without port forwarding, see next lab.
+This is not possible without port forwarding, see next lab.
+{{% /alert %}}

-Question: Why?
+> Question: Why?
 Why do I get this error?
 And is there no other way to access the webserver via the private IP?

 Go on and find the answers in the next lab.